-The program includes live demonstrations, classroom learning and hands-on experiences – all of which are intended to give the participant a true feel for the LFD.
+The program includes live demonstrations, classroom learning and hands-on experiences – all intended to give the participant a true feel for the LFD.

 Who can participate?

-The CFA is open to anyone 18-years-of-age or older who either lives or works in Fayette County or surrounding counties and has no felony convictions.
+The CFA is open to anyone 18 years old or older who either lives or works in Fayette County or surrounding counties and has no felony convictions.

 What will participants learn?

 Classes in the CFA are taught by professional, career firefighters and the curriculum includes: